News| US Air Force Investigation Uncovers Cause Of The Horrible B-52H Crash

 “Accident Investigation Board found the cause of the mishap on May 19 was that the pilot spotted bird activity and perceived cockpit indications as a loss of thrust, and subsequently applied abort procedures.
 Drag chute failure and exceeding brake-energy limits also contributed to the mishap.”

-The loss of a $112 million bomber comes as a major loss, but birdstrikes are an ongoing threat to aviators.
-Fortunately, there were no lives lost but pilots must remain conscious that anything can happen.
+The crash of a $112 million bomber comes as a major loss, but birdstrikes are an ongoing threat to aviators.
+Fortunately, there were no lives lost but pilots must remain alert that anything can happen.